padawong/Don-t-be-Shellfish/README.md

 ﻿# Assignment 2: README

+## WE HAVEN'T BEEN ABLE TO FIGURE OUT HOW TO TAG OUR SUBMISSION AS hw2

 ***Summary:***
     So far, we have completed all the requirements for assignment 2.
 Implementing the Composite pattern, we: